-10.2.5.3.5 Creating Multiple FAT Partitions
+12.5.3.5 Creating Multiple FAT Partitions

 FAT version 2.13 introduces FAT_Write_MBR.c, a utility that simplifies the creation of multiple partitions.
+(See Section 12.4.1.2 for information on running this utility.)
 It is distributed with FAT version 2.13.
 It is also compatible with FAT versions 2.01, 2.05 and 2.10.
-If you have one of these earlier versions of the FAT and would like a copy of FAT_Write_MBR.c, please contact Technical Support either by email to support@rabbitsemiconductor.com or by using the online form available on the Rabbit website: www.rabbitsemiconductor.com/support/questionSubmit.shtml.
-See Section 10.2.4.1.2 for information on running this utility.
+If you have one of these earlier versions of the FAT and would like a copy of FAT_Write_MBR.c, please contact Technical Support by using the online form at: